matoous/dzxcz/content/atoms/zephyr_on_esp32.md

 date: 2024-04-01
 ---

-Two weeks ago I started toying around with a development version of [SumUp Solo](https://www.sumup.com/en-us/solo-card-reader/) card reader and learning more about embed and harward in general.
-Recently, we have launched a new reader, [Solo Lite](https://www.sumup.com/en-ie/solo-lite-card-reader/) which runs on [Zephyr](https://www.zephyrproject.org/) and seemed like an easier entrypoint.
-I don't have a development Solo Lite at hand but I found a couple unused [ESP32 microcontrollers](https://www.espressif.com/en/products/socs/esp32) at home so the task for the weekend was simple: get zephyr up and running on and esp32.
+Two weeks ago I started toying around with a development version of [SumUp Solo](https://www.sumup.com/en-us/solo-card-reader/) card reader and learning more about embed and hardware in general.
+Recently, we have launched a new reader, [Solo Lite](https://www.sumup.com/en-ie/solo-lite-card-reader/) which runs on [Zephyr](https://www.zephyrproject.org/) and seemed like an easier entry-point.
+I don't have a development Solo Lite at hand but I found a couple unused [ESP32 microcontrollers](https://www.espressif.com/en/products/socs/esp32) at home.
+The task for the weekend was simple: get zephyr up and running on and esp32.

 First, I followed the official [Getting started](https://docs.zephyrproject.org/latest/develop/getting_started/index.html) guide.
 I only diverged in the dependencies installation step, using [Nix](https://nixos.org/) instead of [Homebrew](https://brew.sh/).
 In my [home-manager](https://nix-community.github.io/home-manager/) config I added the necessary packages: